BuhleMtshali/BuhleMtshali/README.md

 # 💫 About Me:

 👋🏽 Hey!
-I’m zanobuhle — a Software Engineer building strong foundations in data engineering, with a soft spot for security on the side 🛡️👀
+I’m Buhle — a Software Engineer building strong foundations in data engineering, with a soft spot for security on the side 🛡️👀

 🐍 comfy in Python, surviving Java 😅, getting cozy with cloud ☁️, and building data pipelines like it’s Tetris on hard mode 🧩